pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 * Talks from the community about tools and approaches.
 * Poster sessions that allow presenters to directly engage and discuss cool work with the meeting attendees.
-* Tutorials led by community members (and pyOpenSci) that cover important scientific data processing and analysis-related Python skills.
+* Tutorials led by community members (including pyOpenSci) that cover important scientific data processing and analysis-related Python skills.
 * Sprints: collaborative coding sessions where people come to contribute to and learn about open-source projects.